How to Earn Interest on Crypto in 2023

 What Does It Mean To Earn Interest On Your Crypto?

 Earning interest on crypto means the same thing in the crypto world as it does in the traditional finance world.
 If you buy a bank CD or a treasury, you earn a yield, which is the interest paid on your money.
-Crypto APYs are similar.
+Crypto annual percentage yields (APYs) are similar.
 You can earn a percentage of your principal — or crypto in this case — as interest or rewards.
 Over time, those extra earnings add up in your crypto interest account.

 Pros & Cons Of Using Crypto To Earn